aa2il/pyKeyer/README.md

 3) Create a working enviroment for ham radio stuff:
    - Check which python version we have:
        - conda list
    - conda create --name aa2il python=3.11

-   - To activate this environment, use
+   - To activate this environment, use:
        - conda activate aa2il
-   - To deactivate an active environment, use
+   - To deactivate an active environment, use:
        - conda deactivate

    - conda env list
    - conda activate aa2il

-4) Clone gitub pyKeyer, libs and data repositories
+4) Clone gitub pyKeyer, libs and data repositories:
     - cd
     - mkdir ~/Python
     - cd Python